neuro-inc/neuro-cli/neuro-sdk/docs/index.rst

 After the login a configuration file is created and it can be read later.

-Use :func:`neuromation.api.get` for initializing client instance from existing configuration file::
+Use :func:`neuro_sdk.get` for initializing client instance from existing configuration file::

-  from neuromation import api
+  import neuro_sdk

-  async with api.get() as client:
+  async with neuro_sdk.get() as client:
       jobs = [job async for job in client.jobs.list()]